Working Party on Nuclear Emergency Matters (WPNEM)

 Co-ordination

-In the framework of NEA’s active involvement and efforts to improve nuclear accident emergency planning, preparedness and response management at the international level, the NEA is a member of the Inter-Agency Committee on Radiological and Nuclear Emergencies (IACRNE).
-The committee is the co-ordination mechanism among relevant international intergovernmental organisations to ensure that co-ordinated and consistent arrangements and capabilities for preparedness and response to nuclear or radiological incidents and emergencies are developed and maintained.
-As a committee member, the NEA is one of the sponsoring organisations of the Joint Radiation Emergency Management Plan (JPLAN) of the IACRNE.
-The WPNEM Secretariat is the NEA representative in the IACRNE.
+This committee serves as a coordination mechanism among relevant international intergovernmental organisations to ensure the development and maintenance of harmonised and effective arrangements and capabilities for responding to nuclear or radiological incidents and emergencies.
+As a committee member, the NEA is also a sponsoring organisation of the Joint Radiation Emergency Management Plan (JPLAN) of the IACRNE.
+The WPNEM Secretariat represents the NEA in the IACRNE.

 The NEA, through the WPNEM, participates, as appropriate, in the development, planning, preparation and organisation of international nuclear emergency exercises, jointly sponsored by the IAEA, the EC, the WHO, the WMO, the NEA and any other interested international organisations.
+During the planning phase of an international nuclear emergency exercise, the IACRNE coordinates the objectives of participating international organisations, with the IAEA serving as its secretariat.

 History and organisational structure within the NEA